JBEI/edd/docs/Developer_Setup_Linux.md

  https://docs.docker.com/get-started/
 ```

-The latter should print usage information about the `docker-compose` command.
+The latter should print usage information about the `docker compose` command.

 Install [pre-commit][3], either directly with `pip install pre-commit` in the
 system Python or a development-specific virtualenv, or use the